patriciaserra/advent-of-code-c-2023/README.md

 This is a collection of my solutions to the fantastic puzzles of [AOC](https://adventofcode.com/) 2023.

-You can check out my [Advent of Code profile](https://adventofcode.com/2023/leaderboard/private/view/3454791) to see my humble progress 📈

 All solutions have been coded in the C programming language.

 ## Table of contents